This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Analyse Indeterminate Beam”.

 Explanation: A continuous beam is a beam which is supported on more than two supports.
 It is also known as multi span beam.
 The degree of indeterminacy depends upon the number of supports and nature of supports.

-3. In deflection of continuous beam, when loaded there will be convexity upwards over ____ supports.
+3. In deflection of a continuous beam, when loaded there will be convexity upwards over _________ supports.

 b) Bending moment

 Explanation: The bending moment is more over the supports then at midspan in case of continuous beams and hence the weight of the beam does not materially affect the stresses in the beam.

 5. Moment distribution method is also known as __________

 d) Kennedy’s theory